dev-tek/sysinfo/README.md

 Have fun editing and customizing it for your needs while learning more about BASH scripting

-I drop mine into an alias within .bashrc - example: alias=sys'bash your_working_directory/file_path/sysinfo.sh'
+I drop mine into an alias inside .bashrc - example: alias sys='bash your_working_directory/file_path/sysinfo.sh'

 If you are interested in working and learning more about BASH scripting - one free source is: